 Export all existing retention labels to analyze and/or perform offline reviews

 From file plan manager, you can export the details of all retention labels into a .csv file to assist you in facilitating periodic compliance reviews with data governance stakeholders in your organization.

 To export all retention labels, go to file plan manager > file plan actions > export labels.

 A *.csv file containing all existing retention labels will open.

-To import new retention labels and make updates existing retention labels, go to file plan manager > file plan actions > import labels.
+To import new retention labels and update existing retention labels, go to file plan manager > file plan actions > import labels.

 Download a blank template (or start from an export of your current file plan).

-Fill-out the template (coming soon is reference information about valid values for entries).
+Fill-out the template (coming soon: reference information about valid value combinations for a single retention label).

 Upload the filled-out template, and file plan manager will validate the entries and display import statistics.

-When the import is complete, return to file plan manager to assign new labels to new or existing policies.
+When the import is complete, return to file plan manager to associate the new retention labels to new or existing retention label policies.